beaton/post-lambda-sample/README.md

 to clone this git repository to your local folder.

-At this point you will have a clone of this repository in your /Documents/Development/post-lamda-sample directory and you can create a static website, a lambda serverless service and a build pipeline to build, test and deploy right from github.
+At this point you will have a clone of this repository in your /Documents/Development/post-lamda-sample directory and can jump down to the next steps...

-## AWS Lambda serverless function
+## 2. AWS Lambda serverless function

 Next create an AWS Serverless function with AWS CloudFormation.

 Navigate to /src/server and follow the readme.md instructions to create a serverless lambda function to return hello world.

-## AWS S3 hosted Static website
+## 3. AWS S3 hosted Static website

 Now that you have an AWS Serverless function running in the cloud, let's create and host a simple static website in AWS S3.
 We'll use this website to call the serverless function above through an HTTP POST request.

 Navigate to /src/web/ and follow the readme.md instructions to create a static website hosted on S3.

-## AWS CodePipeline CI/CD pipeline
+## 4. AWS CodePipeline CI/CD pipeline

 Once you have a serverless function deployed and running in AWS and a static website that can call that serverless funciton, let's implement a CI/CD pipeline so that you can iteratively and incrementally make changes to both your serverless function and your static website and updates are automagically deployed.